Frederick County Chamber of Commerce

 • Member Login

-Applications for Leadership Frederick County are accepted annually between May and June.
-To participate in LFC or send a representative from your company, please complete an application.
+Applications for Leadership Frederick County are accepted annually .
+To participate in LFC or send a representative from your company, please complete an application located on this page.

 The goal of the Leaders On Loan program is to make Frederick County a better place to live, work and play.
 Through a partnership between LFC and local nonprofits, class members receive experience working with nonprofits and develop an understanding of their scope and impact.
 In turn, these organizations receive assistance on a project.